Friends are Forever

 Plans for 2019 have been arranged by Ken Scruggs for May 2-5, 2019 or any part thereof.
 For the third year our venue will be the Gulf Coast Beach Resort on Lido Key, just across the Ringling Causeway from downtown Sarasota and within walking distance of St. Armond's Circle with its many shops and restaurants.
 Click on the link for details.
 Space is limited in the motel, so it would make sense to reserve a room as soon as possible.

 While enjoying refreshments and catching up with friends in Sarasota in 2011, several classmates indicated they were interested in a class cruise for 2012 something leaving from a port in Florida.
-So Jeanne Midgett, of the Reunion Committee, did some research and found a discounted 7-day Caribbean cruise leaving Tampa in November, 2012.
-Twelve Warriors and friends made that first cruise.
-Following the success of that cruise, another group sailed on the Island Princess to Alaska in 2014.
-This past September, 21 Warriors sailed on the Serenade of the Seas to ports in New England and Canada.
-To see some of the fun they had, click on the pictures below to go to pages with pictures of the adventures.
+So Jeanne Midgett did some research and found a discounted 7-day Caribbean cruise leaving Tampa in November, 2012.
+Twelve Warriors and friends made that first cruise on the Carnival Legend.
+In 2014 another group sailed on the Island Princess to Alaska.
+In 2016 an even larger group sailed on the Serenade of the Seas to ports in New England and Canada.
+To see some of the fun they had, click on the ship names above.

 The Reunion Committee has had an Annual Fall Picnic in Northern Virginia for several years.
 Jim and Beverley Blondell have generously hosted the last few picnics at their beautiful and spacious home, 3001 South Erin Drive, Oakton, Virginia.
 This is about a mile north of Route 66 off the VA 123 [Vienna, Fairfax] exit.
 You can find a map here.
 Their house is located at the top left hand corner with a red dot.